fungenomics/cytobox/README.md

 ```r
 browseVignettes("cytokit")
 ```

+Or checkout the version saved in the repository (not necessarily up to date!) here: https://rawgit.com/sjessa/cytokit/dev-selin/vignettes/cytokit.html

 You can look up the documentation for any `cytokit` function from the R console, these also contain an example or two for many functions: